Manchester Metrolink: Accessibility

 Metrolink trams and stops have been designed to be accessible to disabled passengers: each stop has been provided with access ramps or lifts, tactile paving, high visibility handrails, disabled boarding points, and help points on the platforms.
 The trams have also been designed with large areas available for the provision of wheelchairs and pushchairs.

 However, this access was not in the original plans (which were based on tram-side extending steps and low-level platforms in the city centre) and accessibility took four years of concerted campaigning by disabled people in Greater Manchester from 1984 to 1988, and particularly the efforts of Neville Strowger (1939–2015), a disabled person working as the access officer at Manchester City Council, and a founding member of the Greater Manchester Coalition of Disabled People.
 The campaign was to change the design policy to create full access, including retrofitting access to the legacy train stations on the Bury line and the Altrincham line.
 An early milestone in the campaign was a large meeting between GMPTE officers and around 70 disabled people at County Hall on 22 November 1984, including a speech from the invited disability rights campaigner Vic Finkelstein.
 A further key meeting was in May 1987 with over 100 disabled people and elected Councillor Guy Harkin as Chair of GMPTA plus other officials, but the policy in 1987 that was repeated at this meeting was that access would only be possible "if the budget allows."
 Full access was finally agreed in the summer of 1988, and productive meetings followed with disabled people on the implementation details.
 This campaigning was researched in detail starting in 2019 and written up in an 8-page pamphlet in February 2020.

 Mobility scooters were initially banned from Metrolink.
 However, in 2014 a scheme was introduced whereby scooters could be allowed on trams, provided they have a permit which can be obtained after an assessment of the scooter's size and manoeuvrability.

 Currently the Metrolink operator company consults with a group of disabled people, via TfGM's relationship with the independent Disability Design Reference Group, on any proposed changes to the services or infrastructure.

-In August 2022, a trial was launched to allow dogs on trams.
-During the trial, dogs must be kept on leads.
+"Well-behaved" dogs are allowed but must be kept on leads (with other conditions).